1.

 inspections are commonly done and good inspectors are readily available.

 Your choice of inspections may depend on the strategies in your offer.
+Return to

 10.